thakura1/cs4241-final-project-group11/README.md

 Tech Achievement 3: We designed and implemented a map builder feature that lets logged-in users design, create, and upload their own maps to the database as JSON layouts.
 This involved integrating with MongoDB for storage.
 Our system then can render these maps on the game page.

-Tech Achievement 4: We designed and implemented a dynamic leaderboard system that records and displays high scores for each map.
+Tech Achievement 4: We designed and implemented a dynamic leaderboard system that records and displays high scores for each custom map.
 Each score is stored in MongoDB and linked to the authenticated user’s account.
 This required validating users via Auth0 and updating the leaderboard in real time on the front end.